Eugène Jansson: Life

-He lived his whole life together with his mother and brother at Södermalm, the southern part of Stockholm.
+After the death of Perséus in 1890, Jansson depended on financial support from his father, but Frederik died of pleurisy in 1891 and Jansson became head of household.
+He moved with his mother and brother at Södermalm, the economically-depressed southern part of Stockholm.
 They eventually settled in a flat at No. 40 Bastugatan, on a height with a view over most of central Stockholm including the Riddarfjärden bay and the Old town.
 Most of his paintings from the 1890s up to 1904 are night views over Riddarfjärden, as he would have seen it from his home, or street views from various parts of Södermalm.
 They are dominated by shades of blue and very visible brush strokes, often crossing one another.
 Over the years his paintings moved towards increasing simplification and abstraction, and at the end of his "blue" period, little more than the street lights and their reflections in the waters can be discerned from the mass of blue of the canvas.
+During this time, he was heavily influenced by Edward Munch, James McNeill Whistler, and Vincent van Gogh, who was promoted by Swedish artist Nils Kreuger.
+His art reflected recent industrial and technological developments and their impact on the urban environment around him in Stockholm.

+In 1898, upon the recommendation of Nördstrom, Ernest Thiel, a wealthy banker, visited Jansson's studio and bought three paintings.
+Thiel purchased many more of Jansson's paintings and became the owner of the largest single collection of Jansson's work, on display at the Thielska Galleriet which was built on his estate and donated to the city of Stockholm.
+Thiel's patronage improved Jansson's economic standing, and many other collectors began to purchase Jansson's cittyscapes.